ELS-RD/kernl/experimental/benchmarks/README.md

 The script is based on the official [demo script](https://github.com/facebookincubator/AITemplate/tree/main/examples/03_bert).

+The model seems to not support `attention_mask`, so we don't use it in benchmarks.
+It gives `AITemplate` an unfair advantage as it avoids several operations, plus it makes it hard to use with batch > 1.
+For follow-up, an issue has been opened [here](https://github.com/facebookincubator/AITemplate/issues/46) on the repo.

 We choose to use the following options:

 * accumulation in `FP32` (instead of default `FP16`):